 This hitting diary records my work with my college hitters during the 2017 baseball season.

-Our statistics are available on the Internet if you are interested in understanding the impact I've had on the program and our rankings within our conference.
+Our statistics are available on the Internet if you are interested in understanding the impact I've been able to have on the program and our rankings within our conference.

 I've broken this hitting diary up into two sections, one that gives you a sense of what I'm thinking about each week and another that contains...